Poirazi-Lab/dendrify/docs_sphinx/source/api/models.rst

    Dendrify relies on Brian's :doc:`Equations-based <brian2:user/equations>`
    approach to define models as systems of first order ordinary differential equations.
-For convenience, Dendrify includes a library of default models (see below), however users can also provide custom equations. **The model list below is not exhaustive and will be updated in the future**.
+For convenience, Dendrify includes a library of default models (see below), however users can also provide custom equations. **The list below is not exhaustive and will be updated in the future**.

 .. _somatic_models: